Franz Gregor Ignaz Eckstein: Life and work

+Eckstein was born in c.
+1689 in Židovice (today part of Libčeves, Czech Republic).
 Before 1709, he was a student of Michael Wenzel Halbax.
 He may also have studied in Rome.
 His first frescoes were modelled on the complex works of the Italian master, Andrea Pozzo.
 In addition to frescoes, he painted altarpieces.

-In 1711, he was married in Brünn, where he took up residence, although he accepted commissions from many other places, and travelled frequently.
-From 1727 to 1733, he lived and worked in Krakau.
-His final two years were spent in Lemberg.
+In 1711, he was married in Brno, where he took up residence, although he accepted commissions from many other places, and travelled frequently.
+From 1727 to 1733, he lived and worked in Kraków.
+His final two years were spent in Lemberg, where he died in 1741.